Graceful tortoise (torty) Donskoy cat in studio on black background.

 • Health: Generally healthy, but some potential for genetic health conditions, such as hypertrophic cardiomyopathy (HCM).

 • The hairlessness gene in Donskoy cats is dominant unlike other Sphynx breeds.
-These cars are either born bald or lose their fur over time.
+These cats are either born bald or lose their fur over time.

 • Aside from lacking fur, Donskoys also lack whiskers!